-- (b) The provisions of this Section 4.3 are intended to apply to any and all payments or benefits available to the Executive under this Agreement or any other agreement or plan of the Company under which the Executive receives Contingent Compensation Payments. - (c) Notwithstanding anything to the contrary set forth above in this Section 4.3 or elsewhere in this Agreement, in the event no Excise Tax would be payable by the Executive pursuant to Section 4999 of the Code following a Change in Ownership or Control of Vistaprint N.V. if the Contingent Compensation Payment the Executive is otherwise entitled to receive in connection with such Change in Ownership or Control is reduced by up to \$50,000 (such amount up to \$50,000 being referred to herein as the "Excise Tax Avoidance Amount"), the Executive hereby agrees that the Contingent Compensation Payment will be reduced by such Excise Tax Avoidance Amount such that no Excise Tax will be payable by the Executive and the Company in turn will not be required to pay the Gross-up Payment to the Executive.
-Any reduction in the Contingent Compensation Payment required to be made pursuant to this subparagraph shall be made first with respect to the portion of the Contingent Compensation Payment payable in cash before being made with respect to any portion of the Contingent Compensation Payment or provision of such Contingent Compensation Payments.
-A determination as to whether any reduction in the Executive's Contingent Compensation Payment is required pursuant to the provisions of this subparagraph (c), and if so, the amount of the reduction so required, shall be included as part of the communications and procedures described in subparagraph (a) above. - 4.4 Mitigation.
+- (b) The provisions of this Section 4.3 are intended to apply to any and all payments or benefits available to the Executive under this Agreement or any other agreement or plan of the Company under which the Executive receives Contingent Compensation Payments. - (c) Notwithstanding anything to the contrary set forth above in this Section 4.3 or elsewhere in this Agreement, in the event no Excise Tax would be payable by the Executive pursuant to Section 4999 of the Code following a Change in Ownership or Control of Vistaprint N.V. if the Contingent Compensation Payment the Executive is otherwise entitled to receive in connection with such Change in Ownership or Control is reduced by up to \$50,000 (such amount up to \$50,000 being referred to herein as the "Excise Tax Avoidance Amount"), the Executive hereby agrees that the Contingent Compensation Payment will be payable by the Executive and the Company in turn will not be required to pay the Gross-up Payment to the Executive.
+Any reduction in the Contingent Compensation Payment payable in cash before being made with respect to any portion of the Contingent Compensation Payment to be provided in the form of benefits, and in either case shall be made in the inverse order of the scheduled dates or times for the payment or provision of such Contingent Compensation Payments.
+A determination as to whether any reduction in the Executive's Contingent Compensation Payment to the provisions of this subparagraph (c), and if so, the amount of the reduction so required, shall be included as part of the communications and procedures described in subparagraph (a) above. - 4.4 Mitigation.
 Except as provided in Section 4.3(c) above, the Executive shall not be required to mitigate the amount of any payment or benefits provided for in this Section 4 by seeking other employment or otherwise.
 Further, except as provided in Sections 4.2(a)(ii) and (b)(ii) and in Section 8.9, the amount of any payment or benefits provided for in this Section 4 shall not be reduced by any compensation earned by the Executive as a result of employment by another employer, by retirement benefits, by offset against any amount claimed to be owed by the Executive to the Company or otherwise.